 The action of an airbrush simply describes how the paint and air flow are released by the lever or button.
 This, in part, determines how much control you might have while painting your models or miniature figures.

 - DUAL-ACTION AIRBRUSH: This type of airbrush allows users to control both air and paint flow with the trigger/button.
 The first action of pressing the trigger down allows air to flow through the airbrush.
 The second action of sliding the trigger back will allow paint to flow through.
 The further you push down or back the increased paint or airflow.
-This allows for continual adjustment but requires much more practice to perfect this method but is more versatile.
+This allows for continual adjustment but requires much more practice to perfect this method which is more versatile.

 Consider how much on-the-fly or fixed paint and air flow you will need when choosing between the two.
 This is what will most be impacted by the two methods.